Xe/site/blog/site-to-site-wireguard-part-2-2019-04-07.markdown

 ## Why Should I Create a Custom DNS Server?

 There are two main benefits to creating a custom DNS server like this: ad blocking in DNS and custom DNS routes.
-The main benefit is having seamless [AdBlock DNS](https://adguard.com/en/adguard-dns/overview.html), kind of like a PiHole built into your VPN for free.
+The main benefit is having seamless [AdBlock DNS](https://adguard.com/en/adguard-dns/overview.html), kind of like a [Pi-hole](https://pi-hole.net) built into your VPN for free.
 The benefits of the AdBlock DNS cannot be understated.
 It literally makes it impossible to see ads for a large number of websites without triggering the adblock protection scripts news sites like to use.
 This will be covered in more detail below.
-Custom DNS routes sound like they would be overkill for keeping things private, but people can't easily get into names that literally only exist in your domain.
+Custom DNS routes sound like they would be overkill for keeping things private, but people can't easily get information on names that literally only exist in your domain.

 However, there are reasons why you would NOT want to create a custom DNS server.
-By creating a custom DNS server, you effectively put yourself in charge of an internet infrastrcture component that is usually handled by people who are 24/7 dedicated to keeping it working.
+By creating a custom DNS server, you effectively put yourself in charge of an internet infrastrcture component that is usually handled by people who are dedicated to keeping it working 24/7.
 You may not be able to provide the same uptime guarantees as your current DNS provider.
 You are not CloudFlare, Comcast or Google.
 It's perfectly okay to not want to go through with this.

 I think the benefits are worth the risks though.